Piz Caschlé

 Description

-Almost thread-straight our trail runs into the Val Milar, up to the point 1898.
-Here we climb to the right in steep bends up to Alp Caschlé.
-A legend tells that witches transported a flat stone on a spider thread from the opposite Alp Culmatsch to Alp Caschlé and danced on it.
-But the hexenplatte / Platta dil Barlot is snowed in and we don't see any witches far and wide.
-Instead, we startled a few chamois.
-If we look north, we can already see our goal.
-A ski depot can be made at the foot of the Eastern Ridge, but if there is enough snow, the summit can be reached by skis.
-Because we do not find a summit cross with a summit book, we build a small stone man as a sign that we were here.
-We take our time to identify the mountains: Don't Piz Muraun, Cazirauns and Caschleglia look almost like the Eiger, Mönch and Jungfrau?
+Our track goes almost straight into Val Milar up to point 1898.
+Here we climb steep switchbacks to the Alp Caschlé.
+A legend says that witches transported a flat stone by a spider thread from the opposite Alp Culmatsch to Alp Caschlé and danced on it.
+But the Hexenplatte / Platta dil Barlot is snow-covered and we see no witches far and wide.
+Instead, we startled some chamois.
+Looking north, we see our destination.
+At the foot of the east ridge a ski depot can be made, but if there is enough snow, the summit is reachable with skis.
+Because we do not find a summit cross with summit book, we build a small stone man as a sign that we were here.
+We take our time to identify the mountains: don't Piz Muraun, Cazirauns, and Caschleglia almost look like Eiger, Mönch, and Jungfrau?

-Option 1: Along the ascent track back to Val Milar.
+Option 1: Back along the ascent route into Val Milar.

-Option 2: Via Stavel da Caschlé to Foppa Verda and along the edge of the forest (wild rest zone) into Val Milar.
-Be careful because of avalanches, if necessary slip a bit at the edge of the forest.
+Option 2: Over Stavel da Caschlé to Foppa Verda and along the forest edge (wildlife sanctuary) into Val Milar.
+Caution due to avalanches, if necessary slip down a bit at the forest edge.

-In the steep slope near Foppa Verda there is a risk of avalanches in high winter.
-After an avalanche, the slope is often snow-free.
+In the steep slope at Foppa Verda there is avalanche danger in mid-winter.
+After an avalanche release the slope is often snow-free.

 Directions

-From the car park in a northerly direction into Val Milar to the point 1899.
-In spring it can have avalanche trains in the valley area.
-Then steeply right up to ALp Caschlé and in an arc from the south and over the east ridge to the summit.
-Descent along the ascent track or to the Uaul Flurin.
+From the parking lot head north into Val Milar up to point 1899.
+In spring there can be avalanche debris in the valley area.
+Then steeply right up to Alp Caschlé and in a curve from the south and over the east ridge to the summit.
+Descent along the ascent route or down to Uaul Flurin.

 Directions